jwdotpark/2021_fall/cpp/memo.md

 - double // double precision float
 - auto

-[Strings]
+# Strings
 - #include <string> to use std::string
 - concatenate strings with '+'
 - check if str is empty with str.empty()
 - works out of the box with I/O streams

-17:09
-[Use std::array for fixed sized collections of items]
+# Use std::array for fixed sized collections of items